Simon Fraser University:

-BUS 237 - Introduction to Business Technology Management
+- BUS 237 - Introduction to Business Technology Management

-BUS 238 - Introduction to Entrepreneurship and Innovation
+- BUS 238 - Introduction to Entrepreneurship and Innovation

-BUS 251 - Financial Accounting I
+- BUS 251 - Financial Accounting I

-BUS 272 - Behaviour in Organizations
+- BUS 272 - Behaviour in Organizations

 Students could try to access additional Business courses during the first week of classes if spaces become available, although this is not something to be relied upon.